 Worried about wasting supplies

 I have periods of time where I really don’t like anything I make.
 Did I waste paint and paper each time?
 Not at all.
-Every time I make something I show up, I commit to try again, to play. to learn, to make more art.
+Every time I make something I show up, I commit to try again, to play, to learn, and to make more art.
 That is never a waste so use the supplies, even the good stuff you’re saving for best.
 Use it all and appreciate the opportunity and the process as you do.
 Wasted supplies are the ones still sitting on the shelf.

 Facing the blank page